pelinbalci/pelinbalci.github.io/_posts/2022-01-17-Audio-Classifier.md

 title: "Audio Classifier with Edge Impulse"
 categories: tinyml
 ---
-In this pot you can find my second project on Edge Impulse with Arduino Tiny ML kit.
+In this post you can find my second project on Edge Impulse with Arduino Tiny ML kit.
 I used audio dataset this time.

 I would like to thank Coursera and Edge Impulse to give us a chance to learn embedded machine learning.
 Find more about the lecture: [Coursera](https://www.coursera.org/learn/introduction-to-embedded-machine-learning)